invertase/melos/README.md

 ### Existing Projects

+Melos works out the box with existing monorepos that define a `packages/` directory in the root.

-To use Melos in an existing monorepo create a `melos.yaml` file in the root ofr your project.
+Alternatively you can create a `melos.yaml` file in the root of your project to customise packages location and scripts.

 **Sample file**: